John Celivergos Zachos: Education and marriage

 In 1830, Zachos was in the United States.
-He was placed in Mount Pleasant Classical Institute in Amherst Massachusetts with Christophorus P. Castanis and other Greek children.
+He was placed in Mount Pleasant Classical Institute in Amherst, Massachusetts with Christophorus P. Castanis and other Greek children.
 Their instructors were Gregory Anthony Perdicaris and Petros Mengous and the assistant principal and founder was Chauncey Colton D. D. Zachos later traveled to an Episcopalian institution twenty miles north of Philadelphia.
 Bristol Manual Labor College, Dr Colton was the founder and President it combined manual labor and study.
 He remained there from 1833 to 1836.

-By 1837 Zachos again followed Dr. Colton to Kenyon College in Gambier Ohio.
+By 1837 Zachos again followed Dr. Colton to Kenyon College in Gambier, Ohio.
 Chauncey Colton D. D. took a position as Professor of Homiletics at the institution.
-Zachos classmates included Rutherford B. Hayes and Stanley Matthews.
-He graduated from the institution by 1840 with honors.
+Zachos' classmates included Rutherford B. Hayes and Stanley Matthews.
+He graduated from the institution in 1840 with honors.
 Zachos gave two commencement speeches one was in Classical Greek and the other was in English.
-As a young adult, he was noted for fine speaking, he won prizes whenever he competed.
+As a young adult, he was noted for fine speaking, and he won prizes whenever he competed.
 He was the founder of the Society of Kenyon College.

 By now, Zachos and Matthews were close friends and the two lived together in Cincinnati, Matthews's hometown.
-Matthews pursued a law degree under Salmon P. Chase and Zachos was a Teacher, while he continued a graduate Degree at Kenyon College.
+Matthews pursued a law degree under Salmon P. Chase and Zachos was a teacher, while he continued a graduate Degree at Kenyon College.
 Colton also traveled to Cincinnati.
 He founded a few schools where Professor Zachos also taught.